plasticine/amaze-pre-commit/README.md

-# This repo probably should have been a blog post?
+# Make a machine do it

 Enforced, opinionated code formatting is the best thing since sliced bread.
 Arguing, debating and changing formatting semantics is whatever the opposite of sliced bread is.